SalnikovIgor/BERT_fine_tune/README.md

 | weighted avg |      0.91 |   0.92 |     0.91 |    2883 |

 ## Inference
-For inference the model set the variables:
+To inference the model, run the `inference` notebook and set the variables:
 `MODEL`: name of base model
 `MODEL_FILE`: path to fine tune model
 `text`: input text